 Consultants are the worst offenders.
 I know, I used to be one.
 I heard people try it on all the time.

 It’s natural for us to fixate on those who we feel are holding us back or look for that one person to rush in and solve what we are looking to have solved.
-I guess there are gatekeepers but those people are there to be worked.
+I guess there are gatekeepers in music but those people are there to be worked.

 All you really need to know is that anyone who has real influence in the music business (and not some bullshit title) actually likes music.
 Watch out though, the person at the top might seem like they have influence but they actually don’t know anything and only follow the people who actually like music, so follow my original point.
 If your band, record, voice is good and they hear it, they will like it and they will want to support you.

 Everyone, even these people, long to feel the energy of something new and exciting, remember that.

 Now for the good/bad news.

 First part is the easiest to articulate and hardest to execute – your music needs to be good.
 “Good” is like “there”, it is hard to define but you know it when you feel it.
 And that feeling is real.
 Search it out, question it, work with it.

 The bad news is no matter what anyone tells you there is no button to press no switch to flick.
 Creativity is a big lumpy mass not a thin sleek dart (yes, anyways exceptions).
 It’s about the process “learning by doing”.

 The road and the destination are how you define them.
 Don’t let anyone tell you anything different.